Piggy-Loyalty/piggy-php-sdk/README.md

 $client = new Piggy\Api\RegisterClient($apiKey);

 try {
-    $member = $client->members->findOneBy(123, 'test@domain.com'); // Example call to find a member by email address } catch(Piggy\Api\Exceptions\MaintenanceModeException $e) {
+    $contact = $client->contacts->findOneBy('test@domain.com'); // Example call to find a Contact by e-mail address } catch(Piggy\Api\Exceptions\MaintenanceModeException $e) {
     // Catch maintenance mode specific.
 } catch(Piggy\Api\Exceptions\PiggyRequestException $e) {
-    // If no member is found for instance, you'd know that from this exception } catch(\Exception $) {
+    // If no Contact is found, you'd know that from this exception } catch(\Exception $) {
     // Handle any other exceptions
 }